pikacode/EBBannerView/README_Swift.md

 #### Look for more details please:

 - download the demo
-- view source code
+- view the comment in source code
-- view objc readme
+- compare with objc readme